-These are the words Our Lady said to Saint Bernadette Sobirous, in the local French patois, when asked by the young saint who she was.
+These are the words with which Our Lady replied to Saint Bernadette Sobirous, in the local French patois, when asked by the young visionary who she was.
 This was in 1858, four years after Pope Blessed Pius IX proclaimed the dogma of the Immaculate Conception, with the bull Ineffabilis Deus, December 8th, 1854, proclaiming that the Mother of God was preserved from all stain (macula) of original sin, by the merits of Christ which God saw (praevisa) beforehand.
-In other words, she was saved before the Saviour took flesh from her, as a unique and unrepeated privilege.
+In other words, she was saved before the Saviour took flesh from her, as a unique and unrepeated privilege:

-As Saint Thomas says, there are any number of possible means by which God could have saved us, or become Man – or, more technically, assumed our human nature – but the Immaculate Conception – so dulce et decorum – demonstrates the utter gratuity of God’s grace, that He wills to save us by means we may not expect, by any and all means at His disposal.
+As Saint Thomas says, there are any number of possible means by which God could have saved us, or become Man – or, more technically, assumed our human nature – but the Immaculate Conception – so dulce et decorum – demonstrates the utter gratuity of God’s grace, that He wills to save us by means we may not expect.
 And one of the greatest means was one of the least, an unknown and obscure Jewish virgin, living in a backwater town in Israel, who would be elevated to the status of the greatest and most perfect of all God’s creation.
 As Saint Paul declared in his first letter to the Corinthians, (and he may well have had Our Lady in mind)

 but God chose what is foolish in the world to shame the wise, God chose what is weak in the world to shame the strong, God chose what is low and despised in the world, even things that are not, to bring to nothing things that are, so that no human being might boast in the presence of God.

-Mary’s parents, whom tradition names Joachim and Anne, were, by tradition, pious and devout, elderly and childless.
-As is often His wont, God chose this couple, who had likely given up any natural hope of a child, to conceive in a miraculous way, the future Mother of God, a fitting abode for the Word Incarnate.
+Mary’s parents, whom tradition names Joachim and Anne, were pious and devout, elderly and childless.
+As is often His wont, God chose this couple, who had likely given up any natural hope of a child, to conceive in a miraculous way the future Mother of God, a fitting abode for the Word Incarnate.
 Mary was a veritable golden chalice, sacred, set apart, the ‘chosen shrine’ as Venantius Fortunatus sang in his famous hymn, wherein the ‘Architect divine’ dwelt for nine hidden months.

-At the shrine of Saint Anne at Beaupre, just north of Quebec City, there is diplayed in a glass case, the forearm bone of the grandmother of Christ, making all of this sort of unsettlingly real and, well, incarnate.
-God really does work through real flesh and blood, in all of our own human-ness and limitations.
+At the shrine of Saint Anne at Beaupre, just north of Quebec City, there is displayed in a glass case, the forearm bone of the grandmother of Christ, making all of this sort of unsettlingly real and, well, incarnate.
+God really does work through real flesh and blood, in all of our own humanity and its limitations and weaknesses.
 Out of these, He can do wonders.
 God hath seen the lowliness of His handmaid…

 So we should rejoice in our humility, even our weakness, hoping even against what seem impossible odds.
 For we know there is no such thing as ‘impossible’ in God’s sight.
-Of course, the modern world would discount such notions as an ‘immaculate conception’, even doubting the existence of such things as a a human ‘soul’, smiling perhaps politely at such follies, mired in their materialism.
+Of course, the modern world would discount such notions as an ‘immaculate conception’, even doubting the existence of such things as a human ‘soul’, smiling perhaps politely at such follies, mired in their materialism.
 Oh well, let the world revel in its apparent and all-too-temporary power, pomp and splendour, which will quickly pass away.
 The real things, like souls, immaculate and otherwise, will endure.

-We should hope, trust and even boast only the providence and power of Almighty God, which acts often when and how we least expect.
+We should hope, trust and even boast only in the providence and power of Almighty God, which acts often when and how we least expect.
 And remember in particular the people of the United States, going through their own travails, on this, their patronal feast.

 My soul proclaims the greatness of the Lord, and my spirit rejoices in God my saviour.